Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Financial applications on the VIX

-The VIX, a 30-day implied volatility measure derived from S\&P 500 index options, is essential for assessing market sentiment and managing volatility risk.
+The VIX, a 30-day implied volatility measure derived from the Standard \& Poor’s (S\&P) 500 index options, is essential for assessing market sentiment and managing volatility risk.
 Accurate pricing of VIX derivatives depends on using a model that captures the complex nature of volatility.
-This study presents a novel approach to VIX option pricing, introducing a closed-form formula based on the NLD-CEV model with regime switching.
-The NLD-CEV model offers several advantages over traditional models, such as the Cox–Ingersoll–Ross (CIR) model, by incorporating mean reversion and enabling data-driven estimation of the elasticity parameter \(\beta\).
-This flexibility addresses a key limitation of commonly used models like the square root and 3/2 models, which assume fixed values of \(\beta\) at 1 and 3, respectively.
-Empirical evidence suggests that \(\beta\) often falls outside this range, underscoring the need for a model that allows for data-driven parameter estimation \mbox{\cite{dupoyet2011simplified, tong2017modelling}}.
+This study presents a novel approach to VIX option pricing, introducing a closed-form formula based on the NLD-CEV process with regime-switching.
+The NLD-CEV process offers several advantages over traditional models, such as the CIR model, by incorporating mean reversion and enabling data-driven estimation of the elasticity parameter~$\beta$.
+This flexibility addresses a key limitation of commonly used models like the square root process and $3/2$-SVM, which assume fixed values of $\beta$ at 1 and 3, respectively.
+Empirical evidence suggests that $\beta$ often falls outside this range, underscoring the need for a model that allows for data-driven parameter estimation \cite{dupoyet2011simplified, tong2017modelling}.

+In this section, the numerical illustrations focus on theoretical development and illustrative numerical experiments rather than calibration to market data.
+Since VIX data are not available within this project, we do not calibrate or estimate model parameters from VIX time series; hence, the parameter choices used in the MC experiments are not presented as statistical estimates of~VIX dynamics.
+Instead, we use suitable parameter choices that satisfy the model's assumptions and are intended to demonstrate the implications of regime-switching dynamics and our closed-form formulas in a transparent manner.

+To support this simulation design, we follow the methodological discussion in the regime-switching pricing literature.
+It is common practice to evaluate pricing models using parameters obtained for the full sample; alternatively, Driffill et al.~\cite{driffill2009effects} considered a real-time pricing approach in which the prices were computed using the best available estimates of the parameters at each point in time, based on recursively estimating the model with a sequentially enlarged sample.
+Although such recursive estimation is not implemented here, the main implication is that the results may depend on the choice of the parameters that are allowed to switch across regimes, and different parameterizations (e.g., regime-switching in volatility only versus allowing multiple parameters to switch) can lead to different pricing performance~\cite{driffill2009effects}.
+Motivated by this point, we complement the baseline parameter choices by reporting a sensitivity analysis under alternative parameter settings and by illustrating how the results change under different regime-switching parameterizations.